-Summary: A course known for its long climb in the middle, followed by its steep descent, and rare flat moments along the way, this course is a mixture of forest service roads, jeep roads and single track, and is an an early season, challenging race.
-Both a 50k and half marathon distance are run and the 50k course is a multiple loop course, while the half marathon does one loop.
+Summary: Terrapin Mountain 50k is a course known for its long climb in the middle, followed by its steep descent, and rare flat moments along the way, this course is a mixture of forest service roads, jeep roads and single track, and is an an early season, challenging race.
+Located in Sedalia, VA, both a 50k and half marathon distance are run and the 50k course is a multiple loop course, while the half marathon does one loop.

 Lessons Learned from Race Reports

 - Course starts on a paved road for about a half mile, then jeep road for a half mile, before turning off onto a steeper trail to reach the first aid station at mile 4.1

 - Steep pop up to Terrapin Mountain from mile ~22-23, of about 500 feet.
 Technical, rocky ascent followed by a steep descent from mile ~23 to ~25.5 of about 2100 feet

 - On the way down, you have to squeeze through an 18” crack in a rock wall